Close

 Every state in the United States, except for Louisiana, has codified the Statute of Frauds.
 Although the requirements vary from state to state, most jurisdictions require four types of agreements to be in writing — contracts to assume the obligation of another, contracts that cannot be performed within one year, contracts for the sale of land, and contracts for the sale of goods.

-6. An agreement by the purchaser of real property to pay an indebtedness secured by a mortgage or deed of trust upon the property purchase.
+6. Agreements by a purchaser of real property to pay an indebtedness secured by a mortgage or deed of trust: This provision aims to clarify the terms of the transaction and protect both parties’ interests by ensuring that any assumptions or obligations are clearly documented.

 Writings required but not codified in Civil Code section 1624